Bijman/srb2bld/README.md

   OPTIONS:
      -h, --help                             Show this help text.
      -ab, --appbundle                       Compile and create distributable App Bundle of SRB2/SRB2Kart build, which is packaged in DMG file (macOS only).
+     -ad, --android                         Compile and create distributable APK file of SRB2 build (Linux and Windows only).
      -ai, --appimage                        Compile and create distributable AppImage of SRB2/SRB2Kart build (Linux only).
      -c, --compatibility                    Display compatibility table of compiling SRB2/SRB2Kart builds for each operating system.
      -f, --flatpak                          Compile and create distributable Flatpak of SRB2/SRB2Kart build (Linux only).